 In addition, the high-octane monounsaturated fat in avocado is a healthy fat that helps lower bad cholesterol and also boosts your metabolism.
 Nothing like a little quality fat to help you burn fat.
 It’s a mind blow, I know.

-Because I’m not a mondo fan of mayo, I tend to get crafty in situations like this and replace the mayo with Greek yogurt, or in this case: avocado.
+Because I’m not a mondo fan of mayonnaise, I tend to get crafty in situations like this, and replace the mayo with Greek yogurt, or in this case: avocado.
 The egg salad turns out super thick and creamy with a little zesty flavor.

-After making and shooting the recipe, I realized it would have been buh-rilliant to add some tomato, jalapeno, and red onion to guacamole-ify the thing.
+After making and shooting the recipe, I realized it would have been brilliant to add some tomato, jalapeno, and red onion to guacamole-ify the thing.
 Sigh.
 Hindsight = 20/20.
 Case in point: You can add all sorts of shinanigans to this avocado egg salad to make it your own.

 Avocado Egg Salad (mayo-free!)